 Dear Friends of CREER,

-The CREER Food Pantry has completed its 76th continuous week of food distribution to families affected economically by the COVID-19 pandemic.
-By Tuesday, September 29th, we have distributed more than 2,152 pallets, 84,068 boxes/bags of food, 84 1/2 pallets of diapers, and more than $79,898.00 in emergency funds and goods to the most vulnerable and affected by the COVID-19 crisis.
-The food boxes represent 336,272 meals distributed in the last 18 months.
-CREER has been able to accomplish these remarkable goals and become a weekly vital source of food to an average of 735 of the most vulnerable families affected by the COVID-19 crisis in the San Juan Capistrano and adjacent communities, thanks to the support of our amazing volunteers and so many in our community, such as the OC Food Bank, our community partners, and many generous individuals in South Orange County.
-In the last 76 weeks, the average number of families served is 55,860 with an average of 4 individuals per family, the average number of people served by the pantry is 223,440.
+The CREER Food Pantry has completed 284 weeks (65 Months) of food and diaper distribution to families affected economically by the declining economy.
+By Tuesday, October 28th, 2025, we have distributed more than 4,271 pallets, 286,108 boxes/bags of food, 264 pallets of diapers, and more than $185,752.00 in emergency funds and goods.
+The food boxes represent 1,144,432 meals distributed in 66 months.
+In the last 284 weeks, the average number of families served is 132,807 with an average of 4 individuals per family, the average number of people served by the CREER Pantry is 532,228.
+The CREER Food and Diaper Distribution operate without interruptions on a bi-weekly basis.

 Our Children